OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 the user can understand how she/he is identified;
 * The Preferences so that the user know exactly on what the Addressable Content relies;
-* The list of the parties who received the Prebid SSO Data for the Addressable Content;
+* The list of the parties who received the Prebid Addressability Framework Data for the Addressable Content;
-* A "green or red" status for each Contacting Party: the status is green when the Receiver is part of the Prebid SSO ecosystem and signed properly a transmission, else it is red.
+* A "green or red" status for each Contacting Party: the status is green when the Receiver is part of the Prebid Addressability Framework ecosystem and signed properly a transmission, else it is red.

 ## Display responsibility